Back To Search Results

 Lung Cancer

-Lung cancer screening with an annual low-dose computed tomography (CT) of the chest is recommended for patients aged 50 to 80 with at least a 20-pack-year smoking history who are currently actively smoking or have quit in the previous 15 years.
+Lung cancer screening with an annual low-dose computed tomography of the chest is recommended for patients between ages 50 and 80 with at least a 20-pack-year smoking history who are currently actively smoking or have quit in the previous 15 years.
 There are no consensus guidelines specifying modifications based on Agent Orange exposure.
-In exposed patients with other significant risk factors for lung cancer or substantial smoking history that does not meet the threshold for screening, it is reasonable to engage in joint decision-making with the patient and discuss the risks, benefits, and alternatives to lung cancer screening.
+In exposed patients with other significant risk factors for lung cancer or a substantial smoking history that does not meet the threshold for screening, it is reasonable to engage in joint decision-making with the patient and discuss the risks, benefits, and alternatives to lung cancer screening.

 Prostate and Bladder Cancer